Corolla Fish Report

 Corolla to Nags Head Sound

 Some good news for those of you wanting to do a charter.
-I spoke to captaind James on the Hitman this morning and he is ready to roll and the good news is that and this doen't happen offten but on four and six hour charters he is catching GAIANT BLUEFIN right along the shorline so you are not going way out into open water they are in close and these fish are coming in at 150# to 200#s so if your intrested in the very near future while these fish are here it's a good time to get a fish of a liftime call the shop to book.
+I spoke to Captain James on the Hitman this morning and he is ready to roll, and the good news is that, and this doesn't happen often, but on four and six hour charters he is catching GIANT BLUEFIN right along the shoreline, so you are not going way out into open water.
+They are in close and these fish are coming in at 150 to 200 pounds, so if your interested in the very near future while these fish are here, it's a good time to get a fish of a lifetime.
+Call the shop to book.

 OBX Bait & Tackle Corolla Outer Banks